-Let me explain, I was working from home – which is wonderful – and the building manager waltzed in for a chat.
+Let me explain.
+I was working from home – which is wonderful – and the building manager waltzed in for a chat.
 He likes me now, as I sent him a Christmas text wishing him all the best, unlike everyone else in the compound who was whinging at him for not fixing things.
-So we’re pals.
+So, we’re pals.

 He used to never answer my calls as my landlord doesn’t pay the building maintenance on time.
 I couldn’t even get drinking water – and that’s included in my rent.

-Anyway, after he’d had one of his minions do something about the dripping in one of the bathrooms – no charge, madam – he continued to wander about saying ‘anything else need fixing, or you need help with?’
+Anyway, after he’d had one of his minions do something about the dripping in one of the bathrooms – no charge, Madam – he continued to wander about saying ‘anything else need fixing, or you need help with?’
 Which is of course lovely.
-Doesn’t for a second mean they will be fixed, but always nice to be asked.
+Doesn’t for a second mean they’ll be fixed, but always nice to be asked.
 So I pipe up with, ‘well actually, see this enormous painting on wood that’s as big as a barn door?
 Well, I’d like it on the wall.’